hashicorp/terraform-provider-google/website/docs/r/spanner_instance.html.markdown

   Specifies maximum number of processing units allocated to the instance.
   If set, this number should be multiples of 1000 and be greater than or equal to min_processing_units.

+* `min_nodes` -
+  (Optional)
+  Specifies number of nodes allocated to the instance.
+If set, this number should be greater than or equal to 1.

+* `max_nodes` -
+  (Optional)
+  Specifies maximum number of nodes allocated to the instance.
+If set, this number should be greater than or equal to min_nodes.

 <a name="nested_autoscaling_targets"></a>The `autoscaling_targets` block supports: